2022 Muhammad remarks controversy: Comments about Muhammad

 On 27 May 2022, Sharma participated in a debate on the Gyanvapi Mosque dispute on the Times Now television channel.
 According to Sharma, in response to remarks (perceived to be derogatory to Hindu god Shiva) by her opposition speaker and by many Muslim personalities on social media, she replied regarding Muhammad and the age of one of his wives, Aisha, noting that Aisha was 6-years-old when married, and 9 when the marriage was consummated.
+However, she was merely quoting from the hadith.

 A day later, the video clip of her comments were shared by Mohammed Zubair, the co-founder of Alt News, a fact-checking website, on social media.
 Sharma later alleged that it was a "heavily edited and selected video", which was denied by Pratik Sinha, the other co-founder of Alt News.
 Sinha stated that it was unedited and also included a longer clip which showed the context.
 Times Now deleted the video of the programme from its YouTube channel the next day.
 Nonetheless, Sharma defended her comments and accused Zubair of "heavily [editing]" the clip; she further claimed to have been receiving rape and death threats as a result, prompting Delhi Police to provide security cover.
 Alt News denied any responsibility for the reaction from the viewers after watching the video clip.
 BBC News refused to publish the remarks, citing their "offensive" nature.

 Journalists note that Sharma has made similar comments on several TV shows.
+As of August 1, 2023, Alt News has not verified the Nupur Sharma's citation.

-On 1 June, Naveen Kumar Jindal tweeted remarks perceived to be derogatory to Muhammed.
+On 1 June, Naveen Kumar Jindal tweeted derogatory remarks about the Islamic prophet Muhammad.
 After the tweet attracted backlash in the Arab world, Jindal deleted the tweet and said he did not intend to demean any faith.
 Shoaib Daniyal from Scroll.in and Vir Sanghvi from Hindustan Times state that even though there is a history of intense sectarianism in Indian media debates, politicians at a senior level usually refrain from crossing the line of self-restraint and criticising gods, prophets, and religions in televised debates.
 Nupur Sharma's involvement in such criticism in a debate was unusual according to them.